falcosecurity/falco/proposals/20230620-anomaly-detection-framework.md

-# On Host Anomaly Detection Framework - New `libadetect` Plugin
+# On Host Anomaly Detection Framework - New `anomalydetection` Plugin

 ## Motivation